djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 #### Test the GFM Product Information Agent

-In the preview window from the right, test with the following query:
+- In the preview window from the right, test with the following queries:
   ```
   What is a card overdraft?
   If I enter the PIN 5 times on my card, what will happen?